builderking/production/docs/warehousing/inventoryaudits.md

 For targeted audits, administrators select the specific items to verify.
 Each audit item includes the warehouse (auto-filled from the audit header), the item or SKU being counted, the current system quantity for reference, and a field to record the physical quantity during the count.
 Variances are calculated automatically and displayed for immediate visibility into discrepancies.

-## Edit or Finalize Audit

-Inventory audits progress through stages as they are conducted and reviewed.
-Understanding how results are updated and approved ensures accuracy and accountability throughout the verification process.

-### Audit Status Flow

-Audits typically move through the following stages: Draft audits are created but not yet started and are not visible in operational reports.
-In Progress audits are actively being counted, with physical quantities being recorded.
-Completed audits have finished counting and variance calculations are finalized.
-Adjusted status (optional) indicates that inventory corrections have been applied based on audit findings.

-### Updating Audit Results

-During the audit process, personnel record physical counts for each item being verified.
-Physical quantities can be entered or updated while the audit is in Draft or In Progress status.
-As counts are recorded, variance calculations update automatically to reflect the difference between system and physical quantities.

-Remarks and notes can be added or updated at any time to document observations, explain discrepancies, or provide context for variance resolution.
-These notes support audit trail requirements and help teams understand the root causes of inventory inaccuracies.

-### Finalizing and Approval

-Once all physical counts are recorded and verified, the audit is marked as Completed.
-Completed audits become read-only to preserve the integrity of the audit record.
-If discrepancies are found, variances are reviewed and authorized personnel determine whether inventory adjustments are required.

-For audits with significant variances, authorization workflows may require supervisory approval before stock adjustments are applied.
-This ensures that large discrepancies are investigated and validated before impacting system quantities.
-Adjustments are typically processed through the Inventory Stock or Inventory Transactions modules, with reference back to the audit record for traceability.

-Audits should not be modified after completion.
-If additional counts are needed or errors are discovered, a new audit should be created rather than editing completed records.
-This preserves the audit trail and maintains historical accuracy for reporting and compliance purposes.

 :::note
 Conduct cycle counts regularly for high-movement items to maintain ongoing accuracy and reduce the need for disruptive full warehouse audits.
 Use two-person verification for high-value or sensitive stock.